 The premium remains the same for the duration of the policy, while the premium for a term life policy increases over time.
 A whole life policy featuring a level premium is easy to budget for and will pay beneficiaries a lump sum when the policyholder dies.

 Age is another factor that affects premiums for life cover because the older a person is, the more likely he or she is to die in the near future.
 Even a five or ten-year term life policy can be very expensive if the applicant is over 50.

 Many insurance providers make this cover more affordable by offering special, guaranteed issue policies for individuals over age 50 or 55.
-As long as the individual answers several questions in the desired way, cover is provided without a medical.
+As long as the individual answers several questions in the desired way, the cover is provided without a medical.

 Smoking is known to shorten the lifespan so insurance providers charge smokers more for life insurance.
 Giving up smoking 12 months before applying for life insurance cover is not only a healthy practice, it also can help people save money on this cover.
 Other lifestyle factors that can affect life premiums include heavy drinking and taking illegal drugs.